zubko/zubko.io/content/posts/2019-07-11-cleanup-workspace/index.md

 ---
-date: '2019-07-11'
+date: "2019-07-11"
-title: 'Cleanup workspace to boost productivity'
+title: "Cleanup workspace to boost productivity"
-path: '/blog/cleanup-workspace'
+path: "/blog/cleanup-workspace"
-tags: ['advice', 'productivity']
+tags: ["advice", "productivity"]
 ---

 A tiny Automator script & an app to manage workspaces can work nicely together to declutter the virtual work space.